 Any translator owes at least something to those who have dealt previously with the same work.
-Although Thomas Nugent’s freewheeling translation (often in fact a paraphrase) is altogether unacceptable by today’s standards, it is still sometimes useful if only because it is contemporary with Montesquieu and is likely to reflect current vocabulary with considerable accuracy (at least insofar as Nugent understands Montesquieu’s text).
-This makes it, like period dictionaries such as the Dictionnaire de Trévoux, an often valuable resource because the meaning of words has often shifted in the interim; in the case of technical (especially legal) terminology, a meaning may have disappeared altogether, and sometimes the word as well.
+Although Thomas Nugent’s freewheeling translation (often in fact a paraphrase) is altogether unacceptable by today’s standards, it is still sometimes useful if only because it is contemporary with Montesquieu and is likely to reflect current vocabulary with reasonable accuracy (at least insofar as Nugent understands Montesquieu’s text).
+This makes it, like period dictionaries such as the Dictionnaire de Trévoux, an important resource because the meaning of words has often shifted in the interim; in the case of technical (especially legal) terminology, a meaning may have disappeared altogether, and sometimes the word as well.

 The Cambridge translation of 1989 also has many qualities, including a careful and controlled use of terminology that contrasts with Nugent more freewheeling attitude.
 It solves, or tries to solve, many knotty problems which Nugent adroitly dodged, and comes up with not a few quite elegant formulations, some of which are worth imitating.

 There are nevertheless many mistakes, often bound up with vocabulary choices at the outset.
 Some are just awkward, such as “soften” for adoucir (e.g., XII, 30); some are more than slightly off, and some are quite wrong: “disgrace” for disgrâce (e.g., XII, 30), “empire” for empire (passim).
 Many of these problems arise from misplaced confidence in cognates, which, goodness knows, is a familiar devil in translation.
 Argent does sometimes mean silver, as the Cambridge translation usually has it, but by no means always.
 Empire does not mean “empire” except when it is a formal designation for a type of political structure, and certainly not in Quand la beauté demande l’empire, la raison le fait refuser (XVI, 2).
 Droit does not always mean “right”, it even sometimes means “law”.
 Univers does not mean “universe” but “le monde entier ; toutes les créatures créées, l’assemblage de tous les êtres” (Trévoux).
 And so forth.